avine/formation-angular-base/doc/course/public/03_components.md

 - **Output events** are never propagated to the consumer's parent component, whereas **native DOM events** are (event bubbling)

 Notes :
-The `parentCount` is deliberately set to `undefined` to show that it is the `CounterComponent` which has ownership of the data.
+The `parentCount` is deliberately set to `undefined` to show that it is the `Counter` which has ownership of the data.
 This problem will be solved with `model`.